 Download the App

 The Hong Kong Disneyland app is a great weapon to have in your arsenal as it allows you to keep an eye on queue times for all the rides around the park at any given time.
 Hong Kong Disneyland is relatively small, so if you are in Fantasyland and see that there is only a 10-minute queue time at the Hyperspace Mountain ride in Tomorrowland, you can get there quickly enough.
 It also has maps showing nearest dining options, shops and restrooms and showtimes for all the entertainment.
 You can download it at the iTunes store here.
+Click here to read our other top picks of Hong Kong apps.

 Stay the Night